dzangolab/ansible-awscli/README.md

 Author Information
 ------------------

-This role was created in 2016 by Kotaro Sugawara.
+Forked from `kotarella1110/awscli` role originally created in 2016 by Kotaro Sugawara.